 It is designed to be very safe, as it’s quite stable under sail, unsinkable, and has a self-bailing cockpit.
 While you may not learn as much sailing skill on this easy little boat, you’ll have a lot of fun and can start cruising right away.

 However, this little boat isn’t sluggish.
-They are often used for racing and they can get going very quickly in good conditions.
-Like most multihulls, this little cat is less likely to capsize than monohulls, but tacking upwind can be a challenge.
+They are often used for racing and can get going quickly in good conditions.
+Like most multihulls, this little cat is less likely to capsize than monohulls, but tacking upwind can be challenging.

 On the other hand, it is a mistake to think about the Challenger as being a boring sailboat.
 The difficulty in capsizing the Challenger means that it can achieve tremendous speeds without flipping over, which can make it a lot of fun to sail.